adobe/vscode-helix/README.md

 If you have suggestions for how the helix bot could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

+## Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE.txt) for more information.